Property Management Blog

 Is there a limit to how much security deposit a landlord can charge?

-Yes, there is a security deposit limit.
-Per Arizona law, a landlord cannot request that a tenant pay more than one and one half month's rent for security deposits.
+Yes, there is a limit.
+Per Arizona law regarding the limit for security deposits, a landlord cannot request that a tenant pay more than one and one-half month's rent for deposits on the property.

-The only exceptions to this is if the tenant voluntarily agrees to pay more or if the deposit is for mobile home spaces.
-For a mobile home residence, a landlord can request a maximum of two months’ rent as security deposit.
+The only exceptions to this are if the tenants voluntarily agree to cover more or if the deposits are for mobile home spaces.
+Under Arizona law, for a mobile home residence, a landlord can request a maximum of two months’ rental payment as a security deposit for the property.

 Are Arizona landlords allowed to charge a nonrefundable deposit?

-If you charge a non-refundable deposit for your rental unit, you must state that in writing.
-You must also explain the purpose of why you are collecting such a deposit or fee that is not refundable.
+If you charge a non-refundable Arizona security deposit for your rental unit, you must state that in writing in the rental or lease agreement.
+You must also explain the purpose of why you are collecting such a deposit or fee that is not refundable to your tenants.

 tenant security deposit laws arizona landlord tenant laws money deducted safety state law